COVID-19 Nurse ‘Fighting For His Life’ Flown From Florida To Boston For Treatment

-BOSTON (CBS) — A nurse who was fighting coronavirus on the frontlines was flown to Boston after he became paralyzed due to a coronavirus-related infection.
-Desmond Silva, 22, was taken from Florida to the ICU at Massachusetts General Hospital by a special medical jet.
+BOSTON (CBS) — A nurse who was fighting coronavirus on the frontlines was flown to Boston this weekend after he became paralyzed due to a coronavirus-related infection.
+Desmon Silva, 22, was taken from Florida to the ICU at Massachusetts General Hospital by a special medical jet.

 “Devastating is an understatement.
 No mom, no dad, nobody should have to go through the pain we’ve gone through so far,” said Bonnet.